UNSW-oceanography/AMDOT-EXT-Tutorials/README.md

 This script demonstrates how to:

-* Load in the Maria Island 90m AMDOT-EXT data product directly from the AODN thredds server using OPenDAP
+* Load in the Maria Island 90m AMDOT-EXT data product directly from the AODN thredds server using OPeNDAP
 * Extract variables and convert time (MATLAB / R)
 * Select data during the longest surface marine heatwave and export as a CSV file